Six delicatessen products that make you happy

 Tiramisù della nonna

-Few things are more Italian than tiramisù, especially when it’s tiramisù della nonna.
-This classic might not be the only reason why CENTRO, run by the Soriano family for 30 years, has such a loyal following, but it’s certainly a delicious one.
-The nonna, or grandma, is Mirella, and at 87 years old there’s little that she doesn’t know about authentic dolci.
-Little surprise then that some of the other highlights in this deli on Nordstrasse include cannoli alla siciliana and zuppa inglese.
-The family recipes are a secret, of course.
-But what we do discover is that the tiramisù is made fresh in-house every day.
-“All ingredients are sourced from Italy,” says granddaughter Sarah.
-Together with her brother Vito, she is the third generation in this family business, which father Corrado and mother Anna established in 1992.
-“And the same applies across our product range.”
-It includes a broad selection of fresh and packaged speciality products, and wines from all regions of Italy.
-“We are very careful about what we pick,” says Sarah, adding that they receive up to 50 enquiries every day from manufacturers wanting to sell their products in CENTRO.
+What could be more Italian than tiramisù, especially when it's tiramisù della nonna?
+This classic of a classic is just one reason why the Soriano family's CENTRO has acquired a loyal clientele over the past 30 years - but it is a truly delicious one.
+The "nonna", or grandma, is called Mirella, is 87 years old and a fountain of knowledge when it comes to authentic dolci.
+As a result, other famous dessert variations such as cannoli alla siciliana and zuppa inglese are sold at the Italian grocery store on Nordstraße.
+The family recipes?
+A family secret, of course.
+But at least we learn that: The tiramisù is made fresh in the store every day.
+"All the ingredients come from Italy," says granddaughter Sarah.
+Together with brother Vito, she is part of the third generation in the family business, which was founded by father Corrado and mother Anna in 1992.
+"That applies to our entire range, by the way."
+This includes a large selection of fresh and packaged specialties, including wines from all Italian regions.
+"We make a lot of selections," explains Sarah and reveals that up to 50 inquiries a day come in from producers who would like to place their products in the CENTRO.

-Oil is a science in itself, and in the kitchen it’s the basis for many, if not most, dishes.
-That is why trust is paramount, especially when it comes to olive oil, as extra virgin, the highest quality you can get, is one of Germany’s most popular cooking oils.
-After all, it might say organic on the label, but the differences in quality can be quite astounding, as the German consumer organisation Stiftung Warentest recently reported.
-Fortunately, when you buy a Ghorban product you can be confident that the company’s organic oils are sourced from its own olive groves in Murcia, Calabria and Crete.
-The olives are pressed on site and then processed in the Wuppertal factory of this mediterranean delicatessen company.
-The oil is then bottled in simple but beautifully glazed metal tins that protect the contents from light and ensure a longer shelf life.
-The range includes oils suitable for high heat, a spicy oil with a smoky peperoncini note, a fragrant basil oil and a mildly fruity variant for which the freshly picked olives are pressed with sun-ripened wild lemons from southern Italy.
-None of the oils contain any artificial additives.
-You can try many of the company’s other products, as well as goods from mostly organic producers, in the bistro adjacent to the Ghorban store on Heinrich-Heine-Allee.
+Oil is a science in itself.
+And in the kitchen it is the basis for many things, no, actually almost everything.
+However, oil is a matter of trust, especially olive oil, which is one of the most popular cooking oils in Germany in the highest extra virgin grade.
+Even if it is labeled organic, the differences in quality are striking, as Stiftung Warentest has found out.
+It's a good thing that Ghorban knows exactly where the raw materials for its own organic oils come from: from its own olive groves in Murcia, Calabria and Crete.
+The olives are pressed on site and then processed and bottled in the Wuppertal factory of the Mediterranean delicatessen specialist - in sleek, beautiful glazed metal cans that protect the contents from light and thus ensure a better shelf life.
+The olive oil selection (including high-heat products) includes a spicy oil with a smoky pepperoncini note, a fragrant basil oil and a mild, fruity variant for which the olives are ground fresh from the harvest together with sun-ripened wild lemons from southern Italy.
+Artificial additives are taboo for all oils.
+In the Ghorban branch on Heinrich-Heine-Allee, you can sample many other products from the company's own production in the adjoining bistro, as well as those from mostly strictly organic producers.

 German gin